EarthObservationSimulator/orbitpy/orbitpy/docs/output_desc.rst

 The observation data metrics are produced by the :class:`orbitpy.obsdatametrics` module which inturn invokes the :code:`instrupy` package.
 The module can be initialized by dictionary containing the instrument specifications, path to the coverage grid file and a list of directories containing the satellite state data, access data.
-The name of the state data file is presumed to be *state* and the name of the access data file is presumed to be of the format *payI_access*, where *I* is the identifier of the payload to which the access data corresponds.
-Currently the module is hardcoded to work with only one payload with identifier as *1* and hence the name of the access file is *pay1_access*.
+The name of the state data file is presumed to be *state* and the name of the access data file is presumed to be of the format *payI_access*, where *payI* is the identifier of the payload to which the access data corresponds.

 The name of the output file is *pay1_obsMetrics*.
 The first row of the resulting file contains the mission epoch in Julian Day UT1.
 The second row contains the time-step size in seconds.
 The third row contains the column headers and the subsequent rows contain the corresponding